 On July 2, 2020, The Conference Board released the 2nd Quarter Measure Of CEO Confidence.
-The overall measure of CEO Confidence was at 44, up from 34 in the fourth quarter. [note: a reading of more than 50 points reflects more positive than negative responses]
+The overall measure of CEO Confidence was at 44, up from 34 in the first quarter. [note: a reading of more than 50 points reflects more positive than negative responses]

 Notable excerpts from this July 2, 2020 Press Release include:

 CEOs remain very pessimistic about current economic conditions.
 All respondents said conditions are worse compared to six months ago, about the same percentage as in the second Q1 survey (“Q1a”).
 CEOs also continue to feel grim about current conditions in their own industries.
 Currently, only 10 percent say conditions are better compared to six months ago, up from 5 percent last quarter.
 Additionally, about 82 percent of CEOs say conditions are worse in their own industries, down from about 92 percent last quarter.